Professional Systems for Effective Cybersecurity Incident Management

 How do we effectively integrate NIS2 incident handling into our existing IT service management and business continuity strategy?

-The seamless integration of NIS 2 incident handling into existing IT Service Management (ITSM) and Business Continuity Management (BCM) frameworks is crucial for operational efficiency and strategic coherence.
-This integration transforms isolated security processes into a holistic resilience approach that combines technical excellence with business continuity.
+The smooth integration of NIS 2 incident handling into existing IT Service Management (ITSM) and Business Continuity Management (BCM) frameworks is crucial for operational efficiency and strategic coherence.
+This integration transforms isolated security processes into a comprehensive resilience approach that combines technical excellence with business continuity.

 🔄 Strategic integration of security and service management:

-• Risk-based prioritization: Integration of cybersecurity risk assessments into ITSM prioritization processes for holistic impact assessments.
+Risk-based prioritization: Integration of cybersecurity risk assessments into ITSM prioritization processes for comprehensive impact assessments.

 🏢 Business continuity integration for operational resilience: